 Primary timber processors, timber traders and secondary processors need to be aware on how the action plan will affect their operations going forward.
 Changes are underway, not only in how trading will be affected, but also new opportunities for increased profitability for local markets are emerging with new models of processing becoming available.

+What is FLEGT?
 The EU FLEGT Action Plan sets out actions to prevent the importation of illegal wood into the EU, to improve the supply of legal timber and to increase demand for wood coming from responsibly managed forests.
 The long-term aim of the Action Plan is sustainable forest management.

 Taken as a single market, the EU is one of the largest consumers of timber products in the world, accounting for 35 per cent of the world's primary timber consumption.
 The behaviour of European companies and governments purchasing wood and wood products from suppliers in Africa, Asia or South America has a significant impact on illegal logging.
 By unwittingly buying illegal wood, companies and consumers are creating profitable markets for illegal loggers, and undermining efforts to enforce forest law in many wood-exporting countries.